 Most grant categories are reviewed by advisory panels that are convened every March and April, by artistic discipline, service area or category.
-The following grant categories are reviewed by panel: Major Cultural Institution, Cultural Education Partnership, Partnership Support, Small Rural Partnerships Support, Small Urban Partnership Support, Arts Project Support, Rural Arts Project Support, Arts Education Community Learning, Funds for At-Risk Youth, Arts Education Teacher Training, Creative Placemaking, Arts360, and Arts Access.
+The following grant categories are reviewed by panel: Major Cultural Institution, Partnership Support, Small Rural Partnership Support, Small Urban Partnership Support, Arts Project Support, Rural Arts Project Support, Arts Education Community Learning, Arts Pathways for Youth Success (formerly FAY), Arts Education Teacher Training, Arts360, Creative Placemaking, Rural Arts Facilities Fund, and Arts Access.

 All advisory panel meetings typically are held at the Tennessee Arts Commission (unless notified otherwise) at 401 Dr. Martin Luther King, Jr. Blvd, Nashville TN 37243.
-The FY22 Annual Grant panel meetings will be held virtually by conference line only in March-April 2021 due to the COVID-19 pandemic.
+The FY23 Annual Grant panel meetings will be held virtually by conference line only (unless notified otherwise) in March-April 2022 due to the COVID-19 pandemic.

 - Applicants are notified of the date and approximate time of their application review.
 It is strongly encouraged, but not mandatory, for a representative of the organization to be present at the time of review.
 For your convenience, a Microsoft Teams Meeting link with a video and phone-in option are available for Advisory Panel Meetings is available.
 If you choose the dial-in option:

 - To connect, please dial 888-778-2006.
 You may dial in, on the appropriate day, approximately 5 minutes prior to the start time listed for your panel.
 Approximate review time for each application will be sent to the contact person listed on each application.
 The Commission makes every effort to maintain this schedule, but please dial in early in case we are ahead of schedule.

 - Please mute your phone after being connected to the conference; no need to announce yourself to the group.

 - You may unmute at the time of your grant’s review if prompted for a question and hang-up when finished.